almereyda/awesome-starred/README.md

 - [bonfire-networks/bonfire-app](https://github.com/bonfire-networks/bonfire-app) - Bonfire - a place your community is happy to call home.
 This is the main Bonfire app, which contains several flavours you can choose from, each mostly made up of config and a set of extensions (which all are in separate repos)
 - [phoenixframework/phoenix](https://github.com/phoenixframework/phoenix) - Peace of mind from prototype to production
 - [plausible/analytics](https://github.com/plausible/analytics) - Simple, open-source, lightweight (&lt; 1 KB) and privacy-friendly web analytics alternative to Google Analytics.
-- [openEngiadina/cpub](https://github.com/openEngiadina/cpub) - A semantic ActivityPub server.
-This is a mirror of our GitLab repository.
+- [openEngiadina/cpub](https://github.com/openEngiadina/cpub) - This is a mirror of the repository at Codeberg (https://codeberg.org/openEngiadina/cpub)
 - [etalab/transport-site](https://github.com/etalab/transport-site) - Rendre disponible, valoriser et améliorer les données transports
 - [psfblair/datomic_gen_server](https://github.com/psfblair/datomic_gen_server) - An Elixir GenServer that communicates with a Clojure Datomic peer running in the JVM, using clojure-erlastic.
 - [BafS/wikir](https://github.com/BafS/wikir) - A humble phoenix wiki based on markdown [beta]